NowanIlfideme/pydantic-cereal/README.md

-# pydantic-cereal
+# `pydantic-cereal`

-Advanced serialization for Pydantic models, with an eye on Pydantic v2
+Advanced serialization for Pydantic models, with an eye on Pydantic v2.